 I visited Lima for three days before heading to Cusco to hike to Machu Picchu.
 Each day I found myself walking from the artsy Barranco neighborhood, up the Malecon to Miraflores to the paragliding launch point.
 I’d find an empty park bench and simply watch as they jumped off the edge of the cliff.
 It looked like fun, but I wasn’t entirely sure I could muster up the courage to jump.
 Each time I passed I told myself, today is the day!
 But it never was.
 I left feeling as if I’d missed my opportunity to go paragliding in Lima.

 Why Couldn’t I Jump?

 That question plagued me the entire time I traveled through the rest of Peru.
-While walking to Machu Picchu I kept thinking that one of my main goals for traveling was to do things that scare me.
+While hiking to Machu Picchu I kept thinking that one of my main goals for traveling was to do things that scare me.
 To find things that sound amazing, that I would normally talk myself out of doing, and actually do them.

 What did it say about me if I didn’t fulfill my promise to myself?
 I strengthened my resolve that on my return to Lima, I would jump.

 So after exploring the rest of Peru with the Peru Hop bus, I returned to Lima.
 I went to the Malecon every single day with the only intention of paragliding.
 Except this time, they weren’t flying.
 The first day, when I asked about flying, I was told to come back around 5:00 pm as the winds were usually better in the afternoon.
 There is a flag that flies off the edge of the cliff.
 If it’s red, no one flies, if it’s yellow it’s possible, and green means fly away!

 So, for two more days I went to check and each time the flag was red.
 It came to my final day in Miraflores and I was really disappointed with myself.
 If I’d have just had the courage to do this the first time I visited, I could spend my time doing other things besides stalking the paragliders.